paddytobias/era_report/README.md

 `Rscript authing.R`

 ## Running the report builder each month
-* Navigate to the directory hold the program in the terminal
+* Navigate to the `R/` directory holding the program in the terminal
 * Then run the [standard execution](#standard-execution) for the `era_report.R` script.

+If you wish to set this up as a cron job, then you can use the `run_report.sh` script.
+Running this script will record the time for each runs in `log.txt`.

 ## History of the program
 2.0 now does this for all eRAs and adds the monthly events to a running datasheet that can be used for MVR quarterly and annual reports.
 1.0 was designed to only run for one eRA at a time.